j3k0/ganomede-purchases/README.md

 ### implementation details

-The endpoint will check in the SubscriptionsDB for the existance of a Purchase object.
+The endpoint will check in the PurchasesDB for the existance of a Purchase Collection object.

-If not present, it'll fetch it and update the SubscriptionsDB, using Fovea's customer purchase API: https://billing.fovea.cc/documentation/api/customer-purchases/ - Cf the webhook endpoint below for more info about storing Purchases, the logic has to be the same in all aspects.
+If not present, it'll fetch it and update the PurchasesDB, using Fovea's customer purchase API: https://billing.fovea.cc/documentation/api/customer-purchases/ - Cf the webhook endpoint below for more info about storing Purchases, the logic has to be the same in all aspects.

 The object is then returned in JSON.